Bayesian Entropy Estimation for Countable Discrete Distributions: Derivations of Dirichlet and moments

-where the interchange of sums and integrals is justified by Fubini's theorem.
 A similar method validates \eqref{eq:sizebiasedexpp}.
 We will need the second size-biased sample in addition to the first.
-We begin with the sum inside the expectation on the left hand side of \eqref{eq:sizebiasedexpp},
+We begin with the sum inside the expectation on the left--hand side of \eqref{eq:sizebiasedexpp},

 where the joint distribution of size biased samples is given by,